eastgenomics/eris/README.md

 python manage.py generate g2t --ref_genome <ref_genome> --output <output pathway>
 ```

-# Running unit tests
+## For developers: Running unit tests

-Unit tests are stored in the 'tests' directory, and can be run through 'manage.py':
+Unit tests are stored in the 'tests' directory, and can be run via the 'manage.py' script:
 ```
 python manage.py test
 ```